Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

     * [`local/`](conf/local): contains all local configurations for the project like secrets and credentials (not to be checked into version control)

+> [!IMPORTANT]
+> If you find any discrepancies in the extracted or merged data, please [open an issue](https://github.com/Wilsven/healthhub-content-optimization/issues).

 - [`data/`](data): contains all data for the project at every stages; there are many sub-directories but here are the notable ones (will be updated as the pipeline progresses)

     * [`01_raw/all_contents/`](data/01_raw/all_contents): contains all raw data